I. General Policy

 - No position is available when the employee is able to or desires to return to work

-- At the time the individual is able to return to work, no position acceptable to the employee is available and he or she refuses the position offered, or a disabled employee with accommodations (that are not an undue burden) is unable to perform the essential functions of the job or to perform his or her duties without endangering the health and safety of the employee or of others.
+- At the time the individual is able to return to work, no position acceptable to the employee is available and they refuse the position offered, or a disabled employee with accommodations (that are not an undue burden) is unable to perform the essential functions of the job or to perform their duties without endangering the health and safety of the employee or of others.

 What alternatives are there to taking a personal leave?